What's New!

 Oratorio di S. Maria Annunziata

-In this etching Giuseppe Vasi showed on the left side the first house of Spina di Borgo, a group of buildings which divided Borgo Nuovo from Borgo Vecchio, the two streets which led to Piazza S. Pietro.
-In this way Vasi has left a visual memory of a fountain built by Carlo Maderno for Pope Paul V which was lost in 1849; it was similar to that in Piazza del Monte di Pietà.
-The small map shown below shows that Vasi greatly twisted perspective laws in order to include the fountain in the view of S. Maria in Traspontina.
-The view is taken from the green dot in the small 1748 map here below.
+In this 1756 etching Giuseppe Vasi showed on the left side the first house of Spina di Borgo, a group of buildings which separated Borgo Nuovo from Borgo Vecchio, two parallel streets which led to S. Pietro.
+In this way Vasi has left a visual memory of a fountain built by Carlo Maderno for Pope Paul V which was demolished in 1849; it was similar to that at Piazza del Monte di Pietà.

 2) Palazzo Giraud (in Piazza Scossacavalli); 3) Street leading to

-Basilica Vaticana (Borgo Nuovo).
+S. Pietro (Borgo Nuovo).

 The view in March 2010